 In a highly competitive global economy, we need the best-educated workforce in the world.
 It is insane and counter-productive to the best interests of our country and our future, that hundreds of thousands of bright young people cannot afford to go to college, and that millions of others leave school with a mountain of debt that burdens them for decades.
 That shortsighted path to the future must end.

-As President, Bernie Sanders will fight to make sure that every American who studies hard in school can go to college regardless of how much money their parents make and without going deeply into debt.
+Bernie Sanders will fight to make sure that every American who studies hard in school can go to college regardless of how much money their parents make and without going deeply into debt.

 - MAKE TUITION FREE AT PUBLIC COLLEGES AND UNIVERSITIES.